 I usually recommend including at least a handful of pages from the beginning of the story, because you want agents and editors to get a really good feel for how your book will grab readers’ attention from the beginning.
 Often, I think it’s nice to also include a few sequential pages from a later scene in the book, particularly if it’s a climactic or visually dramatic moment.

 4. Detailed Synopsis or Manuscript

 Your pitch should also include either a detailed synopsis, full manuscript, or partial manuscript:

-- Usually, if you’re a debut creator, you’ll need to include a full, polished manuscript.
-This means you’ve written and revised the complete script with feedback from multiple trustworthy people, such as critique group partners, a freelance editor, and/or beta readers.
+- If you’re a debut creator, you might want to include a full, polished manuscript (especially if you’re writing for young readers and the script is less than 30 pages or so).
+This means you’ve written and revised the complete script after getting feedback from multiple trustworthy people, such as critique group partners, a freelance editor, and/or beta readers.

 5. Author bio(s)

 In the author bio section, introduce yourself in a couple of paragraphs.
 The author bio can be written in any style you want.
 It could be more simple and formal, or it could be breezy and funny.
 Write it in whatever style feels most authentic to yourself.